-\textit{Temporal shifts.} We acknowledge that Internet data is ever evolving and temporal dynamics could potentially change entity distribution over time.
-For this reason, we performed our analyses with API data from 2018 and until 2024, and found the results to be consistent across time, with minor changes in correlation coefficients (see App. \ref{sec:temporal_dynamics}).
+\textit{Temporal shifts.} We recognize that the Internet is constantly evolving and that temporal dynamics could potentially alter the distribution of entities.
+For this reason, we performed our analysis with API data capped at 2018 and at 2024, and found the results to be consistent over time, with minor changes in correlation coefficients (See App. \ref{sec:temporal_dynamics}).

-\textit{Search API vs. real pre-training datasets.} We test the validity of using Internet counts to estimate frequencies in pre-training data by performing a correlation study between the BookCorpus distribution \cite{Zhu_2015_ICCV} and search API hits, obtaining a Spearman coefficient of 0.58 (See App.~\ref{sec:bookcorpus-vs-api}).
+\textit{Search API vs. real pre-training datasets.} We test the validity of using Internet counts to estimate the pre-training distribution by performing a correlation study between search API hits and real-world pre-training datasets such as BookCorpus \cite{Zhu_2015_ICCV}, C4 \cite{JMLR:v21:20-074}, Pile \cite{gao2020pile, biderman2022datasheet}, RedPajama \cite{NEURIPS2024_d3449733}, Dolma-v1.7 \cite{soldaini-etal-2024-dolma}.
+We estimate the entity counts for BookCorpus by performing strict searches.
+For Pile, we rely on the Infini-gram-mini hosted API \cite{xu2025infinigramminiexactngram}.
+For the remaining datasets (C4, RedPajama, Dolma); we use the Infini-gram hosted API \cite{Liu2024InfiniGram}.
+N-gram counts in Infini-gram and Infini-gram-mini are case-sensitive and therefore noisy.
+Regardless, we see high spearman coefficients (>0.9) for all of them.
+While the correlation coefficient for BookCorpus is significantly lower, we find that the largest contributing factor is its much smaller scale.
+As a result, many entities are not present in BookCorpus.
+When restricting only to entities that are present in BookCorpus, we find that the correlation jumps as high as 0.88.